sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Wells Fargo is known for being super nice.

-You will not need a SSN to open an account at the four listed banks.
+You will *not* need a SSN to open an account at the three listed banks.
 Bring your passport and visa.
 You don't even need a permanent address.
 Some have had luck with using their hotel's or their company's.